 Campus Living: Campus housing is restricted to those full time students studying for undergraduate degrees at CSM.
 However, if a student completed her undergraduate work at CSM and is continuing on as a full-time student for a graduate degree at CSM, she may live in the residence halls for the duration of her graduate studies.

-Campus Ministry/Faith Opportunities: As a community of faith, College of Saint Mary provides resources for the spiritual development of its members.
-Opportunities are offered for weekly liturgy, prayer group, faith-sharing fellowship groups as well as prayer services, Sacrament of Reconciliation, numerous retreats, Faith Forums, spiritual direction, and an annual faith leadership conference.
-While the Catholic identity of the College shapes the theological and liturgical form of the faith ministry at the College of Saint Mary, students from other religious traditions are welcomed and integral to the planning of programs.
+Campus Ministry/Faith Opportunities: Firmly rooted in the Mercy tradition, Campus Ministry seeks to develop a faith community motivated by the corporal and spiritual works of Mercy.
+Within the context of Catholic higher education, Campus Ministry provides opportunities to encounter God active in our world and emphasizes compassion, service, respect for the dignity of all persons, and an awareness of our global realities.
+Campus Ministry offers both Catholic and ecumenical opportunities for prayer and liturgical celebrations, provides a pastoral presence on campus, facilitates social justice, community service, and outreach activities, and provides retreat opportunities and programs on Mercy spirituality.
+Campus Ministry welcomes persons of all religious traditions.

 Counseling: CSM partners with Alegent Occupational Health Services (OHS) to provide short-term counseling to all full-time students and their family members free of charge.
 The Counseling Assistance Program (CAP) is a confidential, 24-hour access service with locations throughout the Omaha metropolitan area, including one near the CSM campus.
-Students who want to discuss issues that are interfering with academic or personal goals may call CAP (402-398-5566) to set up an appointment.
+Students who want to discuss issues that are interfering with academic or personal goals may call CAP (402398-5566) to set up an appointment.
 Anxiety, high stress, concern for a friend or depression are among the many reasons students take advantage of this confidential, free service.